pagkly/Zed/Investopedia4/What Is the Office of Foreign Asset Control (OFAC).md

 ## How OFAC Works

-OFAC enforces sanctions that were imposed by the U.S. government based on its foreign policy and national security objectives.
+OFAC enforces sanctions that were imposed by the U.S. government based on its foreign policy and national [[Security|security]] objectives.

-According to this federal agency, those policies are aimed at foreign nations, terrorists, and narcotics traffickers who pose a threat to the national security or economy of the U.S. This includes entities that stockpile weapons of mass destruction.
+According to this federal agency, those policies are aimed at foreign nations, terrorists, and narcotics traffickers who pose a threat to the national [[Security|security]] or economy of the U.S. This includes entities that stockpile weapons of mass destruction.

 ### Who Authorizes OFAC?